Skip to main content

 • Name: The name of the device.
 Clicking the device name opens a new browser tab in Search, displaying additional details about the device for further investigation.
 Device Details drawer in Search

-• Result summary: Displays a summary of the device status based on the currently applied filters: Vulnerable, Potentially vulnerable, Config not vulnerable.
+• Status: Displays a summary of the device status based on the currently applied filters: Vulnerable, Potentially vulnerable, Config not vulnerable.

-• CVE detection results: Describes how the CVE was identified on the device.
+• CVE count by detection results: Describes how the CVE was identified on the device.
 See Detection Results for details on result categories.

 • CVE count by known exploits: Shows how many detected CVEs on the device have documented exploits.
 Filter options include Has known exploits and No known exploits.

-• CVE severities: Lists the count of severities of the detected CVEs from Critical to Low.
+• CVE count by severity: Lists the count of severities of the detected CVEs from Critical to Low.

-• CVE ages: Lists the counts of cves within each age bucket (past 30 days, 1 month to 12 months, older than 1 year).
+• CVE count by publish date: Lists the counts of cves within each age bucket (past 30 days, 1 month to 12 months, older than 1 year).

 • Vendor: The vendor of the device.